 Let me ask you first.

-No, let me ask Ross first.
+No, let me ask Russ first.

 What was your takeaway?